 As a Trust and Company Service Provider, we are legally obliged to retain files and personal information throughout an on-going service period and for five years after a client has cancelled services with the company.

 As soon as the appropriate retention period has expired, all data should be destroyed and/or put beyond use.

 In line with legislation, the CBF Group have established a Subject Data Request process, with further information details below.
 Requests can be directed to the DPO at email@example.com.

 As part of the standard recruitment process, the CBF Group may collect, CVs, Personal Information from online and social media sources, Proof of Identity/Address and Proof of Qualifications where appropriate.
 When a role has been filled, personal information gathered on an unsuccessful candidate is destroyed using external shredding facilities.

 As a direct employee, all of the above is gathered where required and stored within the company in the safe located in the head office of the CBF Group.
-As with all information, the company is required to retain data for six years after it becomes inactive, e.g. ceases employment.
+As with all information, the company is required to retain data for five years after it becomes inactive, e.g. ceases employment.
 Once this information is no longer required it will be destroyed as above.

 6. Internal Processes